About the Company

 To carry out its vision, REP maintains a full-time support staff of 10.
 Its present address is at Ecoville Executive Townhomes in Makati City.
 It began using a 200-seat theater on the 12th floor of the Insular Life Building on Ayala Avenue, moved to a 500-seat theater at the Shangri-la Plaza Mall which it named the William J. Shaw Theater, and then, when that theater was demolished, moved to the Carlos P. Romulo 400-seat theater in the RCBC Plaza.
 At present it rents the ONSTAGE THEATER in Greenbelt I in the Ayala Center.

-REP is now led by MINDY BARREDO PEREZ-RUBIO.
+REP’s current President is MINDY BARREDO PEREZ-RUBIO.

 Further, by the regularity of its productions, REP is continuing its furtherance of the aims of art.
-That is to make people more sensitive, more aware, more ethical in their dealing with others, more compassionate and more just.
+That is to make people more sensitive, more aware, more ethical in their dealing with others, more compassionate and more giving.